Overview of X8M Scalable Exadata Infrastructure

 Oracle Cloud Infrastructure scalable Exadata X8M system model allows you to add additional database and storage servers after provisioning and create a system that matches your capacity needs.

-Exadata Cloud Service instances can now be provisioned with a new infrastructure resource model that replaces the DB system resource.
-In the new model, the DB system is split into two resources, the cloud Exadata infrastructure resource, and the cloud VM cluster resource.
+Exadata Cloud Service instances are provisioned with an infrastructure model that uses two resources, the cloud Exadata infrastructure resource, and the cloud VM cluster resource.

-Oracle will continue to support the Exadata DB system resource for an interim period (for both Exadata instance creation and management) before the DB system resource is deprecated in the Exadata Cloud Service.
-Existing Exadata DB systems can be easily switched to the new resource model with no downtime.
+Existing Exadata DB systems that do not use this infrastructure model can be easily switched to the new resource model with no downtime.
 For instructions on switching, see To switch an Exadata DB system to the new Exadata resource model.

 The Cloud Exadata Infrastructure Resource